developer-c-py/water_monitoring_g6_base_station/doc/index.rst

-Welcome to Example Application's documentation!
+Welcome to Water monitoring base sensor documentation!
 ===============================================

-This is a simple Sphinx documentation setup for ``example-application``.
+This documentation provides the functions,types,etc required to use the driver.

 .. toctree::
    :maxdepth: 2